Zerro97/Blog/README.md

 # Description
-This application is built using MongoDB, Express and Node.js.
+This application was built using MongoDB, Express and Node.js.

 ## Set Up
 Before running this application, you need to set up and download necessary frameworks to view the